-The more than 6,300 Master's and doctoral students enrolled at NC State reflect the richness and diversity energizing the university community and come from 47 states and 93 different countries.
+The more than 6,000 Master's and doctoral students enrolled at NC State reflect the richness and diversity energizing the university community and come from 49 states and U.S. territories and from 87 different countries.
 In numbers of graduates, NC State is one of America's top 40 doctorate-granting institutions according to the National Opinion Research Center Survey of Earned Doctorates.
-In 2004, 1,4013men and women earned Master's degrees while 414 earned doctoral degrees.
+In 2005-2006, more than 1,460 men and women earned Master's degrees while over 350 earned doctoral degrees.
 The university takes pride in its record for rapid doctoral time-to-degree, especially given the rigor of these programs.

 Graduate students play important roles in the dynamic research environment by engaging in research within traditional disciplines and as members of interdisciplinary teams, and working alongside faculty, they make vital contributions to investigations with regional, national and international impact.
-Basic and applied research takes place in state-of-the-art facilities, including more than four dozen specialized research centers, while the NC State Libraries rank among the nation's top 50 university libraries.
+Basic and applied research takes place in state-of-the-art facilities, including more than four dozen specialized research centers, while the NC State Libraries rank among the nation's top 40 university libraries.
 Faculty and students also work closely with leading-edge corporations and research centers on Centennial campus and in nearby Research Triangle Park, including the North Carolina Supercomputing Center, the Research Triangle Institute and the North Carolina Biotechnology Center.